The entire world of tax knowledge

 Pensions: Taxation 2025

 The Federal Constitutional Court has dismissed the constitutional complaints regarding double taxation.
-As a result, the BMF will remove the provisional status in tax assessments for pension taxation from 2025.
-More on this in the article „Pension taxation 2025: BMF removes provisional status in tax assessment“.
+As a result, the BMF is lifting the provisional status in tax assessments for pension taxation from 2025.
+More on this in the article “Pension taxation 2025: BMF removes provisional status in tax assessment”.

 Tax certificate from the pension insurance

-The German Pension Insurance issues an annual free certificate with all tax-relevant data on the pension – either online or by post.
-This certificate makes it easier to declare pension income in the tax return.
+The German Pension Insurance issues an annual free certificate with all tax-relevant data on the pension – available online or by post.
+This certificate makes it easier to enter pension income in the tax return.
 Read more in the article Pension certificate for the tax return.

 Additional income limits for pensioners